MicrosoftDocs/visualstudio-docs/docs/ide/reference/autorecover-environment-options-dialog-box.md

 ::: moniker range="vs-2019"

 Use this option to customize how often a file is automatically saved in the editor.
-For previously saved files, a copy of the file is saved in *%LocalAppData%\Microsoft\VisualStudio\BackupFiles\\[projectname]* in Visual Studio 2019 version 16.2 and later.
+For previously saved files, Visual Studio 2019 version 16.2 and later saves a copy of the file in ***%LocalAppData%\Microsoft\VisualStudio\BackupFiles\\[projectname]***.
 If the file is new and you haven't saved it yet, Visual Studio autosaves it by using a randomly generated file name.

 > [!NOTE]
 > If you are using Visual Studio 2019 version 16.1 or earlier, the file location is *%USERPROFILE%\Documents\Visual Studio [version]\Backup Files\\[projectname]*.
 For more information, see the [Visual Studio 2019 Release Notes History](/visualstudio/releases/2019/release-notes-history/) page.